310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars_p2.md

 {% endbubble %}

 {% bubble Tetora norsmile2 %}
 All the things ES didn’t do for us, we’d like to do ‘em for the people of Hoshijima.
-Abused kids don’t always turn into abusers themselves.
+Abused kids don’t always turn into abusive parents themselves.

 In fact… If we become respectable parents without ever warping or corrupting despite everythin’ — only then would it truly be our victory.
 {% endbubble %}